mrfreedeer/Old-Portfolio/readme.md

 |   ├── Documentation
 ````

-These are the games I have developed since I started my undergraduate studies in 2015, to the present day:
+These are the games I have developed since I started my undergraduate studies in 2015, to the present day(2020):

 * Tetris(Racket) (2015): Consist of project made for the course of functional programming, coded in Racket programming language, in my first semester of my undergraduate studies.
 Recreation of tetris.
 * Pacman (2017): Programmed in Python with Pygame.
 Game developed as a project for OOP course, co-developed with a classmate.
 Recreation of the classic game Pacman, using OOP logic and design patterns